When You're Down Bad and You Know It's Your Fault — Modern Paraphrase | nocap.bible

 There's no excuses here, no blaming anyone else.
 David owns it completely.
 His iniquity isn't something that happened TO him — it's something he did.
 And the weight of it is literally crushing him.
 That kind of honesty before God is where healing starts.

-The physical description gets intense here.
-David isn't speaking in metaphors — sin has consequences that hit your whole being, body and soul.
+The physical description gets intense here. isn't speaking in metaphors — sin has consequences that hit your whole being, body and soul.

 "My wounds are infected and rotting — all because of my own foolishness.
 I'm completely bent over, broken to the ground.
 I spend every single day in mourning.
 My insides are on fire, and there's nothing healthy left in my body.
 I'm weak.
 I'm crushed.
 I groan because my heart won't stop screaming."